Hyperbolic hyperbolic-by-cyclic groups are cubulable: Ingredients

 \begin{proof} The automorphism $\psi$ is represented by an expanding irreducible train track (see \cite[Sec.~1.3]{DL}).
 Projectively iterating the train track produces the limit $(G,\calB)$-tree $T$ and a $\psi$-equivariant expanding homothety $h \colon T \to T$ (see \cite[p.~232]{BFH}).
 Note that nontrivial point stabilisers of $T$ are $\psi$-periodic (up to conjugacy) by the finiteness of $G$-orbits of branch points in $T$ \cite[Cor.~5.5]{Horbez_The_Boundary} and the $\psi$-equivariance of $h$.

-Suppose $H \le G$ is a nontrivial nonperipheral point stabiliser of $T$.
-Then no proper $(G,\calB)$-free factor contains $H$ --- otherwise, the smallest such factor would be $\psi$-periodic, yet $\psi$ is relatively fully irreducible.
-Thus $T$ is geometric of surface type \cite[Sec.~ 6.2, Lem.~6.8]{Horbez_The_Boundary} and the point stabiliser $H$ is cyclic \cite[Prop.~6.10]{Horbez_The_Boundary}.
+Let $H \le G$ be a nontrivial nonperipheral point stabiliser of $T$ --- nonperipheral means the subgroup is not conjugate to some~$B_i$.
+Then no proper $(G,\calB)$-free factor contains $H$ --- otherwise, the smallest such factor would be nonperipheral and $\psi$-periodic, yet $\psi \in \aut{G,\calB}$ is relatively fully irreducible.
+Thus $T$ is geometric of surface type \cite[Sec.~6.2, Lem.~6.8]{Horbez_The_Boundary} and the point stabiliser $H$ is cyclic \cite[Prop.~6.10]{Horbez_The_Boundary}.
 As $H$ was arbitrary, all nonperipheral point stabilisers of $T$ are cyclic; therefore, there are no twinned subgroups in $\calB$ because they would generate a noncyclic nonperipheral $T$-elliptic subgroup by the $\psi$-equivariance of $h$. \end{proof}

 We will use the following theorem of Groves and Manning to upgrade relative cubulations in the next section.

 \begin{thm}[cf. {\cite[Thm.
 D]{GM}}] If a hyperbolic group $\Gamma$ acts cocompactly on a CAT(0) cube complex so that cell stabilisers are quasiconvex and cubulable, then $\Gamma$ is cubulable. \end{thm}